yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/Cancer_Risk_Model.md

-The system's efficiency depends on a data split of **80% for training** and **20% for testing**, which resulted in a final predictive accuracy of 94%.
+The system's efficiency depends on a data split of 80% for training and 20% for testing, which resulted in a final predictive accuracy of 94%.
+The model was trained on the 'Diagnosis' column within the training dataset—which categorizes the patient's status as either 'Sick' or 'Healthy'.
+This target variable was used to validate the model's performance, ensuring it identifies patterns accurately rather than simply memorizing data through a process known as Supervised Learning.